Conditionally perform a command.

 key

-a variable may be modified using either
+comparisons, a variable can be modified using

-Substring syntax or Search syntax
+either Substring or Search syntax.

-command The command to perform
+command The command to perform.

-NOT perform the command if the condition is false.
+NOT Perform the command if the condition is false.

-== perform the command if the two strings are equal.
+== Perform the command if the two strings are equal.

 /I Do a case Insensitive string comparison.

-compare-op May be one of
+compare-op can be one of

 EQU : Equal